Maurice Gibb: Instrumentalist

-He contributed both lead and rhythm guitars and Hammond organ on the debut Bee Gees album The Bee Gees Sing and Play 14 Barry Gibb Songs (1965) and then commenced his bass playing on the following album Spicks and Specks (1966).
-He focused on bass and keyboards after the joining of guitarist Vince Melouney in 1967.
+He contributed the electric and acoustic guitars and the Hammond organ on the debut Bee Gees album The Bee Gees Sing and Play 14 Barry Gibb Songs (1965).
+After that, he commenced his bass playing on the following album Spicks and Specks (1966).
+He focused on the bass and the keyboards after Vince Melouney had joined as the group's lead guitarist in 1967.

-Besides bass and guitar, he occasionally played lead guitar including "Country Woman" (1971) and three 2 Years On (1970) tracks: "Back Home", "Lay It on Me" and "Every Second, Every Minute".
+In terms of his proficiency at the guitar, he played lead guitar on "Country Woman" (1971) and the three 2 Years On (1970) tracks: 1.
+"Back Home", 2.
+"Lay It on Me" and 3.
+"Every Second, Every Minute" in addition to rhythm guitar on Bee Gees tracks.

-As for keyboards, he only played piano at both live performances and studios.
-The songs "Words" (1968), "Lonely Days" (1970) and "How Can You Mend a Broken Heart" (1971) were the frequent numbers at the group's concerts.
-He played harpsichord on "I Can't See Nobody" (1967), Mellotron on "Every Christian Lion Hearted Man Will Show You" (1967) and Moog synthesizer on "Sweet Song of Summer" (1972) all in studio only.
+As for his experience as a keyboardist, he performed the piano or the keyboard during live performances besides studio recordings.
+The songs "Words" (1968), "Lonely Days" (1970) and "How Can You Mend a Broken Heart" (1971) were the frequent numbers at Bee Gees concerts.
+Other keyboards such as the harpsichord on "I Can't See Nobody" (1967), Mellotron on "Every Christian Lion Hearted Man Will Show You" (1967) and Moog synthesizer on "Sweet Song of Summer" (1972) were the evidence to prove his technical-savvy talent for different keyboards.

-From 1966 to 1974 his main instrument in both studio and live was bass, while he also focused on guitar and keyboards in studio.
-From 1975 to 1979 he primarily played bass and guitar, creating distinctive syncopated funk bass lines which provided the foundation for the band's driving disco sound.
-From 1987 he generally played keyboards or synthesizers, but still played bass or guitar occasionally.
+From 1966 to 1974, his main instrument was the guitar, the bass and the piano or the keyboard.
+From 1975 to 1979, he primarily played the bass for an experiment in creating distinctive syncopated funk bass lines for the foundation of Bee Gees' driving disco sound.
+Meanwhile, he often performed the guitar during live performances.
+From 1987 onwards, he preferred the keyboards or the synthesisers more than the guitar or the bass.

-His first and only drumming for the Bee Gees was on Cucumber Castle track "My Thing" (1969).
+His first and only drumming for the Bee Gees was on the Cucumber Castle track "My Thing" (1969).

 He once used the guitar given by John Lennon on the song "She Keeps On Coming" (2001).
-In a continuity link for the song on the Top Of The Pops 2 special, in support for the album This Is Where I Came In Robin mentioned Lennon's guitar and Maurice confirmed it was his Epiphone.
+In a continuity link for the song on the Top Of The Pops 2 special, in support of the album This Is Where I Came In Robin mentioned Lennon's guitar and Maurice confirmed it was his Epiphone.
 Some articles say it was Lennon's acoustic guitar on the song "This Is Where I Came In".